UniX (UNIX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 UniX Historical Price

-According to the latest data gathered on UniX live price page, the current price of UniX is 0.00033537USD.
-The circulating supply of UniX(UNIX) is 275.88M UNIX , giving it a market capitalization of $92.47K.
+According to the latest data gathered on UniX live price page, the current price of UniX is 0.0003514USD.
+The circulating supply of UniX(UNIX) is 275.88M UNIX , giving it a market capitalization of $96.96K.

 The UniX Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of UNIX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.